 Also called a Poovaneese, this cross between a Havanese and a Poodle is a fluffy little bundle of adorable fun.
 Despite their playful and energetic nature, they are eager to please and very obedient.
 Most of the time, anyway!

 If you are looking for a small dog that is easy to train, then this pup could be a great choice for you.
 They are well-suited to living in smaller homes, although they will need a daily walk in the park or a run in the yard.
-Otherwise, they don’t need a lot of exercise, and their sweet nature makes them popular pets for retired people looking for a comfortable pooch companion.
-They are okay guard dogs, as they will let you know when a stranger is approaching your door, but will lick them enthusiastically once they get inside.
+Otherwise, they don’t need a lot of exercises, and their sweet nature makes them popular pets for retired people looking for a comfortable pooch companion.
+They are okay guard dogs, as they will let you know when a stranger is approaching your door but will lick them enthusiastically once they get inside.

 The Jackapoo is one of the friendliest Poodle mixes that you can find.
 This charming combination of a Jack Russell Terrier and a Poodle produces puppies that are very affectionate and friendly towards other dogs and children.
 They always have black noses and brown eyes, but their coats are variable.